 The best coaches are the ones who really want to help people, and I believe that includes you.

 Part of the insecurity you feel might come from the fact that you want to help people, but you’re not sure if you can help them as effectively as you want to.

 So, first of all, trust the training you’ve received.
 If you don’t think you got the right training, find a training program that DOES make you feel equipped to be a life coach.

 Here are three tips for building your reputation as a new life coach

-Ultimately, though you’ve been certified, and been through the best training in the world, the start, growth and belief in the business rests on you.
+Ultimately, you’ve been certified, and been through the best training in the world with Brave Thinking Institute, the start, growth and belief in the business rests on you.

 Tip #1: Get experience and social proof by coaching a few people for free

 One easy way to give your confidence and credibility a boost is by taking on a couple of clients, and coaching them for free for around six weeks.